-2. Water NZ is a national not-for-profit organisation which promotes the sustainable management and development of New Zealand's three waters (drinking water, wastewater and stormwater).
+- 2. Water NZ is a national not-for-profit organisation which promotes the sustainable management and development of New Zealand's three waters (drinking water, wastewater and stormwater).
 Its ~2,600 members are drawn from all areas of the water management industry including regional councils and territorial authorities, consultants, suppliers, government agencies, academia and scientists.
-Water NZ is the leading voice for the three waters sector in New Zealand, providing leadership and support in the water sector through advocacy, collaboration and professional development.
+Water NZ provides leadership and support in the water sector through advocacy, collaboration and professional development. - 3.
+Since 2008 Water NZ has undertaken an annual performance comparison of drinking water, wastewater and stormwater service provision in Aotearoa / New Zealand.
+The most recent year's report and data portal can be found using this link.
+Earlier this year Water NZ held a webinar to assist stakeholders to understand network performance.
+A recording of this webinar is available using this link.